|Project: Boiler Conversion CFD Modeling|

 Client: General Motors

-Scope: Lipten is converting two coal-fired boilers to fire natural gas at the GM Wentzville assembly facility in Missouri.
+Scope: Lipten converted two coal-fired boilers to fire natural gas at the GM Wentzville assembly facility in Missouri.
 Lipten has converted many boilers from coal to natural gas firing; several of them at GM facilities.

 |Project: Ford Motor Company, Cleveland|